mindset-dojo/mindset-dojo.github.io/_insights/2025/kyle-ingersoll/2025-12-08-csoh-defender-commons-sane-game.md

 ## Introduction

-As long term participants in Cloud Security Office Hours, we ([Kyle Ingersoll](../../authors/kyle-ingersoll/) and [Michael Basil](../../authors/michael-basil/)) were asked to give a session about the fundamentals of Open Source and GitHub.
+As long term participants in Cloud Security Office Hours (CSOH), we ([Kyle Ingersoll](../../authors/kyle-ingersoll/) and [Michael Basil](../../authors/michael-basil/)) were asked to give a session about the fundamentals of Open Source and GitHub.

 We accepted, and decided that instead of writing a reflection article afterwards, we use the article itself as the collaboration vehicle.
 Through distilled quotes, the CSOH community's personalities and passion can shine through.